Home About Us Syllabus Noticeboard Competitions Exhibition Gallery Events

 The Merlin Trophy

 The Set Subject Competition.
-Up to three prints and/or slides.
-The subject to be chosen by the Competition judge.
+Up to three prints and/or digital images.
+The subject is chosen by the Competition judge.

 The Hertfordshire Trophy